Exporting to Saudi Arabia | Octagona Srl

 Exporting to Saudi Arabia: what you need to know

 Saudi Arabia is a member of the G20, which testifies to its global economic importance.
-Its strategic geographic location, situated between Europe, Asia and Africa, undoubtedly provides privileged access to these markets.
+Its strategic geographical location, situated between Europe, Asia, and Africa, undoubtedly offers privileged access to these markets.

 Le Italian exports to Saudi Arabia are remarkably diversified, covering a wide range of sectors including chemical-pharmaceuticals, furniture, fashion and agribusiness.
 The technology transfer is particularly popular, with machinery, transportation vehicles, electrical and medical equipment accounting for nearly 50% of total exports.